thiagomarzagao/thiagomarzagao.github.io/resources/index.md

 Will Larson’s [tutorial](http://lethain.com/an-introduction-to-compassionate-screenscraping/) teaches you the art of compassionate webscraping — i.e., getting the stuff you want without disrupting the website’s operation.

 Prof. Howe’s online [class](https://class.coursera.org/datasci-001/class/index) teaches you MapReduce and some SQL, which may come in very handy if you have tons of data.

-In case you are plagued by the curse of too much data, the University of Oklahoma has a [workshop series](http://www.oscer.ou.edu/education.php) on supercomputing.

 <strong>data sources</strong>: